AntropovAG/AntropovAG/README.md

 - 👋 Hi, I’m Anton Antropov
 - 👀 I’m interested in Frontend-development
-- 🌱 I’m currently learning JS, React
+- 🌱 I studied HTML, CSS, JS, React.js and also Node.js (express.js)
-- 💞️ I’m looking to collaborate on new and fun projects
+- 💞️ I’m looking to collaborate on new and fun projects (or work)
 - 📫 You can reach me at antropov.a.g@gmail.com

 P.S.
-I also love anime, strategy and role-playing computer games.
+I also love anime, strategy and role-playing computer and console games.